eMuleBB Product Guide¶

 repos\emulebb-pagesfrom the rendered-doc facts and regenerate its static HTML pages.

 Release-facing product claims are backed by evidence, not by homepage copy.
-Current quality signals include extensive automated testing, native and Python harness coverage, REST/OpenAPI checks, live E2E lanes, package manifests, SHA-256 hashes, and SPDX SBOM files for release packages.
+Current quality signals include extensive automated testing, native and Python harness coverage, REST/OpenAPI checks, live E2E lanes, package manifests, SHA-256 hashes, SPDX SBOM files for release packages, and GitHub artifact attestations for eMuleBB nightly assets.
 The homepage may advertise those strengths only after the source guide and release docs describe the same evidence.

 Public Testing And Downloads¶